isc-projects/bind9/README.md

 number of changes from BIND 9.14 and earlier releases.
 New features
 include:

+* New "dnssec-policy" statement to configure a key and signing policy for zones, enabling automatic key regeneration and rollover.
 * Support for the new GeoIP2 geolocation API
 * Improved DNSSEC key configuration using `dnssec-keys`
 * YAML output for `dig`, `mdig`, and `delv`.